Andie-Squirrel/Auto-Local-GPT/README.md

 The primary goal of this project is to enable users to easily load their own AI models and run them autonomously in a loop with goals they set, without requiring an API key or an account at some website.
 The focus is on compatibility with a broad range of AI models and ease of use.

+Keep in mind, this is a project is in its infancy and barely working.

 Reasons why this project matters:

 - You want to use your own LLM that is pre-trained on a custom dataset
 - You want to use an AI model offline, without being tied to an internet API
 - You require an LLM that is more task-oriented and less politically correct, such as with White Hat or Red Team security testing
-- You have powerful hardware at your disposal and want to make use of it.
+- You are bored and have powerful hardware just sitting around.

-This project is more geared towards individuals with a lot of CPU power, a ridiculous amount of RAM, and sufficient time for the AI model to process.
+This project is more geared towards folks with a lot of CPU power, a ridiculous amount of RAM, and a lot of time for the AI model to process.
+I'm sure someone out there will try to run this on their Intel i3 with 8GB of RAM, you're not likely to have success, if you somehow do, it'll be several days of 100% CPU use to give you a large response from a small LLM.

+The minimun recommended hardware for the project is:
+- A modern highend CPU with at least 16 threads
+- At least 64GB of RAM

+Development on this project is happening on 2 Dell PowerEdge rack servers:
+R820:
+- 4x Xeon 12 core processors, 96 threads total
+- 768 GB of RAM
+R810:
+- 4x Xeon 10 core processors, 80 threads total
+- 256 GB of RAM

+Even with these servers, I sometimes have to wait up to 20 minutes for a medium sized response.
+With code that is not yet intergrated in this project, using the R810 with 256 GB of ram, I usually cannot run larger than 30B sized LLM, and the largest without running out of ram is a 65B Int4 [TianXxx/llama-65b-int4](https://huggingface.co/TianXxx/llama-65b-int4).
+On the R820, I am barely able to run [bigscience/bloomz](https://huggingface.co/bigscience/bloomz).

 Auto-Local-GPT is a fork of [rhohndorf/Auto-Llama-cpp](https://github.com/rhohndorf/Auto-Llama-cpp), which is a fork of [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).